dev-sec/chef-nginx-hardening/README.md

 - `['nginx-hardening']['options']['ssl_prefer_server_ciphers']` - `'on'` Specifies that server ciphers should be preferred over client ciphers when using the TLS protocols.
 Set to `false` to disable it.
 - `['nginx-hardening']['dh-size']` - `2048` Specifies the length of DH parameters for EDH ciphers.

-You can also use the complete attributes from the [chef_nginx cookbook](https://supermarket.chef.io/cookbooks/chef_nginx)
+You can also use the complete attributes from the [nginx cookbook](https://supermarket.chef.io/cookbooks/nginx)

 ## Usage